divyamrastogi/smart-binge/content/posts/2017-10-09--cashews/index.md

 category: "Myths"
 cover: jenn-kosar-437311-unsplash.jpg
 author: anupreksha rastogi
+description: Are cashews good for you?
 ---

+## Are cashews good for you?

 Since our childhood, we have been fond of this Cashew Nut.
 While it leaves us with a sweet taste, there are many Myths around Kaju or Cashew being bad for your health.